-A. The EEO-1 Report is a compliance survey report that is mandated by federal statute and regulations and requires company employment data to be categorized by race/ethnicity, gender and job category.
-A sample copy of the EEO-1 form and instructions are available at http://www.eeoc.gov/eeo1survey .
+A. The EEO-1 Report is a compliance survey mandated by federal statute and regulations.
+The survey requires company employment data to be categorized by race/ethnicity, gender and job category.
+A sample copy of the EEO-1 form and instructions are available here.

 A. All companies that meet the following criteria are required to file the EEO-1 report annually: